10 Crazy Guidance to Get a Quality Food Hygiene Rating Scheme

 In order to start a new food business, whether a confectionery or any other, you need to get a licence.
 If you prepare food at home and sell it from a stall at the local market, you will need a licence for both your home and stall.

-There are always some risks involved in starting up any business, so it is better having proper insurance for selling sweets as well.
+There are always some risks involved in starting up any business, so it is better to have proper insurance for selling sweets as well.
 Your insurance will ensure to cover some of the unavoidable issues.

 For example, product liability insurance covers you in the case of someone getting injured or their property being damaged by a product you have sold.
 Although these risks may be small with sweets, a small insurance premium is always worth it.